abdielou/tradeql/README.md

 - The first element of the matches array represents the full match of the query.
 - Subsequent elements represent captured groups within the query, if present.
-- This structure allows users to easily access the start and end positions of both the full match and any sub-patterns captured by groups.
+- This structure allows users access the start and end positions of both the full match and any sub-patterns captured by groups.
-- This design ensures that TradeQL.match provides detailed positional information for both the overall pattern and its components, making it highly useful for precise analysis in trading scenarios.

 ### `TradeQL.Imbalance`

-Allows users to define custom logic for detecting imbalances in a bar, with access to the entire sequence of bars and individual bar details.
+Allows users to define custom logic for detecting imbalances in a bar.

 #### Parameters